A proof of P!=NP

 Elements of $M$ will be said to be standard if they belong to this cut.
 Thus it will be okay in what follows to assume that the standard fragment of $M$ is closed under Ackermann's function.
 So, with that understanding of what ``standard" means, could $p$ be a standard element of the model $M$?
-If that were the case, then with the further assumption that Ackermann's function is total (in the meta-theory, as an extra assumption added to $\textsf{WKL}_0$) we could conclude that the search of which we spoke in the previous paragraph terminates.
+If that were the case, then with the further assumption that Ackermann's function is total (in the meta-theory, as an extra assumption added to $\textsf{WKL}_0$) we could conclude that the search of which we spoke in the statement of our Proposition terminates.
 Our final conclusion will be that $\mathsf{WKL_0}$, which is $\Pi^0_2$-conservative over $\mathsf{PRA}$, proves either the termination of the search or the termination of the search on the assumption that Ackermann's function is total.
-That will be enough for the function $g$ to be $\mathsf{PA}$-provably total (in fact provably total from $\Sigma^0_2$-induction arithmetic).
+That will be enough for the function $g$ to be provably total from $\Sigma^0_2$-induction arithmetic, and so will establish our claim.
 Given this consideration, we will be able to assume without loss of generality in what follows that $p$ is a non-standard element of $M$ (since we already see that the desired conclusion is easy to obtain on the assumption that $p$ is standard).